-Three ‘unavoidable’ migraine triggers and how you actually can avoid them
+Three ‘unavoidable’ migraine triggers and how you actually deal with them

 Migraines are not simply headaches.
 That’s something that people who suffer from migraines will have had to explain to at least a handful of people in their life.
 It’s so, so much worse, like your brain is tearing itself in half.
 If a headache is a dime, a migraine is all the gold in Fort Knox.